 I think stepping back from the flood of information online – especially when I don’t know the veracity or relevance of it – is a good idea.
-I think a lot of my fascination with and time spent on the events in Boston was in observing how social media was spreading information around, which is an interesting inquiry, but I’m not exactly a viral expert (it’s not my job to watch these patterns of information), so it’s an exercise in navel-gazing that isn’t exactly productive or enriching to my psyche.
+I think a lot of my fascination with and time spent on the events in Boston was in observing how social media was spreading information around (that has gained 1k views recently), which is an interesting inquiry, but I’m not exactly a viral expert (it’s not my job to watch these patterns of information), so it’s an exercise in navel-gazing that isn’t exactly productive or enriching to my psyche.

 In contrast, though, I’ve started to see the “I don’t want to know who he is or why he did what he did” meme going around facebook already.
 I’m uncomfortable with that reaction.
 I agree that we don’t want to glorify people who do terrible things with a spot in history, but I also hate the idea that we just accept that things happen without assigning blame on the responsible parties.
 If we listen to the guy’s manifesto, we can counter it with messages about why he’s wrong, which I think is important.